-Colin Smith, author of ’England’s LastWar Against France' (July 2009), ‘Singapore Burning’ and other military histories,was brought up in the British Midlands where he attended John Willmott Grammar School in Sutton Coldfield.
+Colin Smith, author of ’England’s Last War Against France', ‘Singapore Burning’ and most recently collaborator in Andrew Borowiec's Warsaw Boy,was brought up in the British Midlands where he attended John Willmott Grammar School in Sutton Coldfield.
 Shortly before his sixteenth birthday he enlisted in the Junior Leaders’ Regiment Royal Signals.
 But two years later, a kind cousin purchased his discharge from the army when he had the chance to join the Guernsey Evening Press as a cub reporter.
 (The uncle of an army friend was its editor.)
 Jobs on several other provincial newspapers followed and in 1968, after working on the Birmingham Post and the Daily Sketch, he joined David Astor’s Observer.
 He was 23.

 In 1972, after adventures in Africa and Ireland, and having seen his first shots fired in anger during the Bengali rebellion in what was then East Pakistan, he was made The Observer’s Chief Roving Reporter and spent the next thirty years covering various trouble spots.

-These included the 1973 Middle East war when he was appalled to discover that the initial Israeli confusion on the Golan Heights was such that neither he nor they had noticed his rented Ford Escort had inserted itself among the lead elements of an armoured counter attack; a Khmer Rouge ambush on a South Korean rust bucket trying to crash their blockade along the Mekong during the siege of Phnom Penh; the Turkish invasion of Cyprus; the fall of Saigon where he watched the departure of the last American helicopter from the roof of the US embassy and, shortly afterwards, the arrival of the first North Vietnamese tanks at the presidential palace ; the long Lebanese civil war; the Iranian revolution and the flight of the Shah; the Iran-Iraq war where Saddam’s terrified press minders, determined to prove that the Iraqi army was where it was not, led him far closer to Khomeini’s Revolutionary Guard than either wanted to be; the 1982 Israeli invasion of Lebanon and their siege of West Beirut which he reported from the Palestinian side ( this prevented him joining the British task force for the Falklands); revolutions in Haiti and Fiji; the First Gulf War where his description of the carnage wrought by American air strikes among Iraqi troops fleeing Kuwait city along the Mutla ridged was published in three anthologies of that conflict; he was in Bosnia for the opening shots of the siege of Sarajevo and spent long periods there before he was posted to Washington DC where he finally parted ways with The Observer following its sale to The Guardian.
+These included the 1973 Middle East war when he was appalled to discover that the initial Israeli confusion on the Golan Heights was such that neither he nor they had noticed his rented Ford Escort had inserted itself among the lead elements of an armoured counter attack; a Khmer Rouge ambush on a South Korean rust bucket trying to crash their blockade along the Mekong during the siege of Phnom Penh; the Turkish invasion of Cyprus; the fall of Saigon where he watched the last American helicopter to leave the roof of the US embassy take off without him and, shortly afterwards, the bulldozing of the gates at the presidential palace by the first North Vietnamese tank; the long Lebanese civil war; the Iranian revolution and the flight of the Shah; the Iran-Iraq war where Saddam’s terrified press minders, determined to prove that the Iraqi army was where it was not, led him far closer to Khomeini’s Revolutionary Guard than either wanted to be; the 1982 Israeli invasion of Lebanon and their siege of West Beirut which he reported from the Palestinian side (which at least prevented him joining the British task force for the Falklands); revolutions in Haiti and Fiji; the First Gulf War where his description of the carnage wrought by American air strikes among Iraqi troops fleeing Kuwait city along the Mutla ridge was published in three anthologies of that conflict; he was in Bosnia for the opening shots of the siege of Sarajevo and spent long periods there before he was posted to Washington DC where he finally parted ways with The Observer following its sale to The Guardian.

 Later, for The Sunday Times, he wrote on the terror inspired by Algeria’s Islamic militants, the slaughter in Rwanda, and went to Yemen to report the attack on the USS Cole in Aden harbour.
 During the Second Gulf War, after considerable speculation that Saddam might renew his Scud rocket attacks against Israel with gas or biological warheads, he was fully kitted out with gas mask and an NBC suit and sent to Jerusalem where, to his great relief, the only action he saw was in the bar of the American Colony Hotel.
 He was twice named International Reporter of the Year in the British Press Award (1974 and 1984) and was runner-up in 1983.
-For the 1974 award the judges particularly cited a long, three part series he wrote for The Observer from California on the abduction and seduction of the heiress Patricia Hearst by the urban terrorists who called themselves the Symbionese Liberation Army .
+For the 1974 award the judges particularly cited a long, three part series he wrote for The Observer on the abduction and seduction of the Californian heiress Patricia Hearst by the urban terrorists who called themselves the Symbionese Liberation Army .

-There the flavour of Waugh's Sword of Honour trilogy in Smith's delight in arcane detail and rumbustious anecdote…a narrative of war that has much of Patrick O'Brian about it,” said Carmen Callil in The Guardian
+"There the flavour of Waugh's Sword of Honour trilogy in Smith's delight in arcane detail and rumbustious anecdote…a narrative of war that has much of Patrick O'Brian about it,” said Carmen Callil in The Guardian.

 “What a cast.
-Colin Smith is a fine novelist as well as a historian (he wrote The Last Crusade, a terrific yarn based in Palestine during the First World War) and he knows how to drive the story along,” wrote Patrick Bishop in The Daily Telegraph.
+Colin Smith is a fine novelist as well as a historian (he wrote The Last Cruade [now Spies of Jerusalem] a terrific yarn based in Palestine during the First World War) and he knows how to drive the story along,” wrote Patrick Bishop in The Daily Telegraph.
 “It is beautifully told, shrewd and fair in its judgements and character assessments and on occasions wryly funny. ”